Embedded Active Marker 3D Tracking using C++

 Overview

-This app is a sample application that demonstrates how to use Metavision Embedded active marker 3D tracking.
+This sample application demonstrates how to use Metavision Embedded Active Marker 3D tracking in a client-server setup.

-This sample can act as a server, streaming 3D tracking data to a client application.
-This is useful when running on a device that does not support 3D acceleration or runs with limited graphical display feature set.
-The idea is to be able to stream the 3D estimated pose of the Active Marker, from the server to the client using :
+The sample can operate as a server, streaming 3D tracking data to a client application.
+This is useful when running on a device that does not support 3D acceleration or has limited graphical display capabilities.
+The idea consists in streaming the 3D estimated poses of the Active Marker, from the server to the client using :

 Expected Output